 Although rules vary from county to county, filing a de novo motion for review of a family court commissioner’s order is often subject to a strict timeline and may require certain documents to accompany the filing.
 It is important to check on the local court rules to ensure you are in compliance with the requirements.

 Contact a Divorce Lawyer With Decades of Wisconsin Family Court Experience

-If you have questions regarding a Wisconsin divorce or the process of appealing Wisconsin family court commissioner orders, contact the Waukesha and Milwaukee family law offices of Probst Law Offices S.C. for more information today at 414-210-3135.
+If you have questions regarding a Wisconsin divorce or the process of appealing Wisconsin family court commissioner orders, contact the Waukesha and Brookfield family law offices of Probst Law Offices S.C. for more information today at 414-210-3135.